 There are several laptops branded for gaming on the market today.
 Consequently, you may have a problem figuring out which one is the best in the market.

-This guide provides all the information you need to know when choosing a gaming laptop in 2018.
-It also kick-starts your journey by comparing 15 best gaming laptops in 2018.
+This guide provides all the information you need to know when choosing a top gaming laptop.
+It also kick-starts your journey by comparing 15 of the best gaming laptops .